Beliavsky/Fortran-Tools/README.md

 [fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee

+[ftest](https://github.com/bnaras/ftest): demonstrates how to call R functions from Fortran, by Balasubramanian Narasimhan.
+A fully worked example is provided in the form of a vignette.

 [fython](https://github.com/nicolasessisbreton/fython): Fython is Fortran with a Python syntax, by Nicolas Essis-Breton.
 Fython code can be used in Python with a standard import statement.

 [gfort2py](https://github.com/rjfarmer/gfort2py): library to allow calling Fortran code compiled with gfortran from Python 2.7 or Python 3, by Robert Farmer and Ondřej Čertík